 For more Information on Advanced Yoga Practices visit www.AdvancedYogaPractices.com which includes books, audio, video and lessons as well as questions and answers to thousands of practioners.

 Teacher training in Advanced Yoga Practices is also available and backed by the Yoga Alliance as a school of yoga.
-Tristan Dorling does the 200 hour teacher training and I can recemend this training highly.
-Up to four sessions of pranyama, meditation and samyama are done each day in addition to asanas.
-The training was simply superb and beyond anything I thought imaginable.
+Tristan Dorling does the 200 hour teacher training and I can recommend this training highly.
+Up to four sessions of pranayama, meditation and samyama are done each day in addition to asanas.
+The training was simply superb and beyond anything, I thought imaginable.

 This section of the Beyond Our Best site will provide links and information for those who wish to pursue Advanced Yoga Practices as well as information for practices in Singapore and supporting other AYP teachers world wide.